Contact RSP pre-award staff for assistance in developing your budget and use the RSP Budget Template here.

 Salaries and Wages.
 For multi-year budgets include 3% - 4% planning increases each year of the grant.
 Tenure-track faculty and instructors should build in anticipated promotion increments.

 Undergraduate Research Assistantships.
-Standard undergraduate researcher summer rates vary depending on the nature of the work; refer to the Student Job Current Wage Schedule for guidance.
+Standard undergraduate researcher pay rates vary depending on the nature of the work; refer to the Student Job Current Wage Schedule for guidance.
 Budgets should also include fringe benefits.

 Fringe Benefits.
 Computation of fringe benefits is complex and depends on a number of factors, including type of employee and number of hours worked.
 The RSP Budget Template automatically estimates benefits based on the Human Resources Benefits Calculator, but final calculations will be verified by RSP staff.